Wednesday, May 4, 2022

 yoked to their great savior Eagle,

-its feathers glistering with plundered silver
+feathers glistering with plundered silver

-and stolen sparkles of land.
+and sparkles of long-stolen land.

 surely it will never be dark again,

-the city,
+in the bright multitudinous city,

 and yet daylight comes once more

-to testify in smog anew,
+to testify anew, and somewhere up there

-swings with the peace of a guillotine,
+in the smog, the moon swings with the peace

 reaping laments of prayerful tears.